Home Chemistry Element Metals

 Reactions of Metal with Water

 Generally, a metal reacts with water to form a metal oxide and hydrogen gas.
-The metal oxides which are soluble in water further react with water to form metal hydroxide.
+However, the metal oxides which are soluble in water further react with water to form metal hydroxide.

 Metal + Water → Metal oxide + Hydrogen gas